For urgent consular assistance call

 Be aware of your rights and responsibilities.

-Criminal laws are enforced inconsistently in Somalia.
+Criminal laws are inconsistently enforced in Somalia.
 Due process isn't always followed.

 Same-sex relations are illegal in Somalia.
-Punishments under strict sharia law include flogging or death.
+Punishments under strict Sharia law include flogging or death.

 It's also illegal to preach a religion other than Islam in Puntland or Somaliland.